Hydrospheredata/hydro-serving/docs/src/main/tut/how-to/how-to.md

 # How-To

-In this section we've described a few recipies that will help you to work with ML Lambda more freely and efficiently.
+In this section we've described a few recipies that will help you to work with Hydrosphere Serving more freely and efficiently.

 - [Write Manifests]({{site.baseurl}}{%link how-to/write-manifests.md%}) page will explore you different manifests, that you can apply wiht CLI;
 - [Invoke Applications]({{site.baseurl}}{%link how-to/invoke-applications.md%}) page will help you to reach your models from outside;